 Many of the Santander UK group's derivatives subject to IBOR reform are standard ISDA contracts and are subject to supplementary ISDA fallback provisions which became effective on 25 January 2021.
 Settings for GBP, JPY & NOK LIBOR & 1-week and 2-month USD LIBOR ceased on 31 December 2021 and for EONIA on 3 January 2022.
-For certain legacy contracts, while 1-month, 3-month and 6-month settings for JPY LIBOR ceased on 31 December 2022, 1-month and 6-month synthetic GBP LIBOR settings have been extended until the end of March 2023 and until the end of March 2024 for the 3-month synthetic GBP LIBOR setting.
-Overnight, and 12-month USD LIBOR settings will cease on 30 June 2023.
-For certain legacy contract, 1-month, 3-month and 6-month synthetic USD LIBOR settings would cease at the end of September 2024.
+For certain legacy contracts, while 1-month, 3-month and 6-month settings

+2. Settings for GBP, JPY & NOX LIBOR & I-Week and 2-month GDD LIBOR ceased on 31 December 2021 and for EUNIA on 3 Jahuary 2022.
+For certain legacy contracts, while 1-month, 3-month and 6-month synthetic GBP LIBOR settings have been extended until the end of March 2023 and until the end of March 2024 for the 3-month synthetic GBP LIBOR settings.
+Overnight, and 12-month USD LIBOR settings would cease at the end of September 2024.